Seattle Pedestrian Accident Lawyers

 Who Pays for Pedestrian Injuries?
 An Introduction to Tort Law.

-Proof of a driver’s negligence can be shown in many different ways, including showing their conduct that violated motor vehicle laws, such as:
+Proof of a driver’s negligence can be demonstrated in many ways, including showing their conduct violated motor vehicle laws, such as:

 • Intoxication by alcohol or drugs